camara94/tensorflow-sequences-time-series-and-prediction/README.md

 ![image](images/11.png)

-2. Projection back on to the time
+2. Projection back on to the time, this proces is call **Imputation**

 ![image](images/12.png)